 Companies heavily reliant on EDI can now leverage innovative solutions to simplify and automate data exchange processes to connect, validate, transform, and route EDI and other data between any internal and business partner application without custom coding.

-EDI might be misguidedly considered an out-of-date technology to some, but it’s far from dead, and it’s only getting better – and more critical – through modernization.
+EDI might be misguidedly considered an out-of-date technology to some, but it’s far from dead, and EDI is only getting better – and more critical – through modernization.